betterscientificsoftware/bssw.io/CuratedContent/OffBoardingForTechnicalProjects.md

 people or teams of people are identified and automatically added as reviews for pull or merge requests.

-Early identifcation of who inherits the code and responsibilities of a person leaving a project is just one of the many things an onboarding and offboarding process or checklist needs to identify.
+Early identification of who inherits the code and responsibilities of a person leaving a project is just one of the many things an onboarding and offboarding process or checklist needs to identify.
 In this reviewers opinion, it is an often overlooked and very important step highlighted in the TWU's article here.